michielskobe/rnd-final-project/docs/project/petalinux.md

 ### Adding Pipewire and Wireplumber

-To be able to support Bluetooth Audio later on in the project, we will also need Pipewire and Wireplumber.
-We need to execute a couple steps in order to add this to the project.
+To provide the best support for Bluetooth Audio later on in the project, we will also need the latest version of PipeWire and Wireplumber.
+Both packages are already included in the meta-openembedded layer of yocto.
+However, they are still stuck at version 0.3.59 and 0.4.5 respectively.
+We need to execute a couple of steps in order to update them to the latest version.

 - First, we clone the [meta-openembedded GitHub-repository](https://github.com/openembedded/meta-openembedded) in the `/project-spec/`-directory.